ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

-  * **Buttons:** Array of Buttons where you define the interactive buttons you want to be displayed as part of the radial menu.
+  * **Buttons:** Array of Buttons that define the interactive buttons required to be displayed as part of the radial menu.
 Each Button has the following properties:
    * **ButtonIcon:** Icon to use inside the button arc (should be circular).
    * **OnClick():** Methods to invoke when the button is clicked.
    * **OnHold():** Methods to invoke each frame while the button is held down.